What Is In Winter Coffee Drinks?

 Rubbing your hands together, wrapping your arms around yourself, and stomping your feet.
 The tip of your nose is icy cold and you can see your breath.

-There is no better time than winter to enjoy the warmth and comfort of cuddling up with warm socks, a blanket, and something warm to drink.
+There is no better time than the cold season to enjoy the warmth and comfort of cuddling up with warm socks, a blanket, and something warm to drink.

 Cats, books, and a crackling fire are optional add-ons.

 What Is Winter Coffee And How To Make It?

 Coffee is our go-to all year round.
 But coffee in winter is special.

 When the cold weather sets in and starts getting chilly, there are a few ways we can spice up our favorite drink.

 It is about making our usual day-to-day brew richer, more exotic, and more warming.

 There are no limitations to making a really scrumptious cup of tasty hot coffee. on a cold day.

 - If you love whipped cream – use it.